vuejs/docs/src/guide/composition-api-introduction.md

 ![Vue Option API: Code grouped by option type](https://user-images.githubusercontent.com/499550/62783021-7ce24400-ba89-11e9-9dd3-36f4f6b1fae2.png)

-Please consider this colourful example on the side for second or two as it presents a larger component with its **logical concerns** grouped by colours.
+Example presenting a large component where its **logical concerns** are grouped by colors.

 Such fragmentation is what makes it difficult to understand and maintain a complex component.
 The separation of options obscures the underlying logical concerns.
 In addition, when working on a single logical concern, we have to constantly "jump" around option blocks for the relevant code.